 Making the Faux Rusty Windows from Cheap Frames

 Flip the empty picture frames over and place a stirrer across the frames.
-Mark where to cut the stirrers so they fit nicely in that groove where the picture usually goes.
-Cut the stirrers with a pair of scissors or a craft knife and glue inside the frames.
-I used two stirrers per frame to bulk the crossbar up a little 😉
+Mark where to cut the stirrers, so they fit nicely in that groove where the picture usually goes.
+Cut the stirrers and glue them inside the frames.
+I used two stirrers per frame to bulk the crossbar up a little.

-Sand your picture frames lightly to roughen them up and give the paint something to grip onto.
+Lightly sand your picture frames to roughen them up and give the paint something to grip onto.
 Apply craft glue on the picture frames.
-While the glue is still wet, sprinkle some coarse spice randomly all over the frames.
+While the glue is still wet, sprinkle coarse spice randomly over the frames.

 Wait for the glue to dry.
 Mix a drop of Squirrel (brown) with Midnight Blackness (black) and paint the frames, front and back.
 Wait for the paint to dry before lightly brushing on a layer of pure Squirrel (brown).
 You still want some of that black to show through.